JadeCharles/pi-particles/README.md

 Keyboard: Press `r` to re-randomize the attraction values, press `u` to set all the attraction values to 1.0 (they'll lump into a ball, like a planet)

 There's an invisible force field around the edges of the canvas to keep the particles in the visible area (camera view coming later)

+## Coding Pattern Notes

+Since JQuery is used for most of the UI, it has a tendancy to hijack the "this" variable, so referencing the global "app" variable makes more sense

 ## Coming Soon (i.e, when time permits)